 - 120Hz ProMotion display

 - Fall 2021 launch

 iPhone 13 Release Date

 Apple’s 2021 iPhone lineup is going to be unveiled within the fall of 2021, with the corporation likely getting to return to its traditional September launch timeline.
 Apple’s iPhone 12 lineup didn’t launch in September needless to say thanks to production delays caused by the worldwide health crisis, but iPhone 13 models won’t face equivalent production delays and will be available by late September.

-The iPhone 13 models are still several months away from launching and are expected in September but we have been hearing rumors about what to expect from the new devices since before “2020 iPhone 12 models” even debuted.
+The iPhone 13 release date is still several months away from launching and are expected in September but we have been hearing rumors about what to expect from the new devices since before “2020 iPhone 12 models” even debuted.